ark-lang/ark-docs/memory_allocation.md

 ```

 ## `dealloc`
-`dealloc` will de-allocate the memory that it's given, this must be called after
+`dealloc` will de-allocate the memory that is given to it, this must be called after
 allocating any memory, otherwise you will get a memory leak.
+Note that you should *not* use this on memory that isn't stored on the heap.